 Famous through-hiker Cheryl Strayed writes about the power of hiking “for miles with no reason other than to witness the accumulation of trees and meadows, mountains and deserts, streams and rocks, rivers and grasses, sunrises and sunsets.”
 It’s a power we can’t quite explain in other terms, can’t quite find in any other way.
 As John Muir, founder of the Sierra Club, said, “the clearest way into the universe is through a forest wilderness.”
 In the wild, we find something that is both bigger than us and within us already.

-The Botanist, writer and storyteller Robin Wall Kimmerer writes that “nature isn’t just something ‘out there.’
+The botanist, writer and storyteller Robin Wall Kimmerer writes that “nature isn’t just something ‘out there.’
 It is within us as well—we are nature, nature is us.
 Within the concept of nature, we must include ourselves and recognize that our capacity to heal is grounded in the principles of balance that we find in nature.”
-The natural world is not just a ‘break’ from our lives, but a fundamental part of our own well being that we ignore at our own peril.
+The natural world is not just a “break” from our lives, but a fundamental part of our well-being that we ignore at our own peril.

-This is why Holiday River Expeditions has created a series of “Balance and Flow” river trips that are centered around healing practices and nature emersion (read more about the specific trips below).
+This is why Holiday River Expeditions has created a series of “Balance and Flow” river trips that are centered on healing practices and nature immersion (read more about the specific trips below).
 We want to expand upon the adventure and relaxation that is already a part of every river trip by honing in on spiritual and physical healing through nature.
-And this isn’t just woo woo stuff…
+And this isn’t just woo-woo stuff…

 The Science Behind the Oldest Wisdom:

 No matter how technologically advanced we become, no matter how far we roam from our nest as nomadic hunter-gatherers, it’s still encoded deeply within our DNA: the earth is our mother.
-We are utterly dependant on her for everything from our food and water, to our rare minerals and warmth.
+We are utterly dependent on her for everything from our food and water, to our rare minerals and warmth.
 It’s such a simple and foundational truth that it feels strange to repeat.
 But repeat it we must, to ourselves, to each other.
 The earth is our mother.
-Repeat it we must because when we neglect our connection with nature, when we lose our connection with our mother, it’s not just her fragile soil and swaths of ocean that lose out.
-We lose out, too.
+Repeat it we must because when we neglect our connection with nature, when we lose our connection with our mother, it’s not just her fragile soil and swaths of ocean that lose.
+We lose, too.

-Going for a short walk or jog in the morning has tremendous effects on our psychology for the rest of the day, but it’s prolonged emersion that really rejuvenates us.
+Going for a short walk or jog in the morning has tremendous effects on our psychology for the rest of the day, but it’s prolonged immersion that really rejuvenates us.
 David Strayer, a cognitive psychologist at the University of Utah, talks about the “three-day effect.”
-After just three days outside, we slow down and begin to think more clearly, we perform better on tests, it’s like a “cleaning of the mental windshield.”
+After just three days outside, we slow down and begin to think more clearly and perform better on tests.
+It’s like a “cleaning of the mental windshield.”
 Anyone who has been on a prolonged camping, backpacking, or river rafting trip knows the feeling well; their vision sharpens, their step lightens, and all of the stress of the world seems to fade into the background of a stark and beautiful natural world.

 Holiday Balance & Flow Trip Series

-Holiday has teamed up with a powerful team of expert healers and health gurus to offer trips that will get you to the “three day” effect and beyond.
-These four trips are centered around healing, regeneration, wellness, and, of course, some adventure too.
+Holiday has teamed up with a powerful team of healers, teachers, artists and mindfulness experts to offer trips that will get you to the “three day effect” and beyond.
+In 2021, we’re offering five different trips centered around healing, self-discovery, regeneration, wellness, and, of course, some adventure too.

-Get away from the blue tint of your computer and the incessent pinging of your phone and recharge your spirit with us!
+Get away from the blue tint of your computer and the incessant pinging of your phone and recharge your creative spirit with us!

 Wild Yoga with Rebecca Wildbear

-This is a river soul journey that combines yoga, dreamwork, conversations with the more-than-human world, deep imagination, and a week-long raft journey through Desolation Canyon.
+This is a river soul journey that combines yoga, dreamwork, conversations with the more-than-human world, deep imagination, and a 5-day raft journey through Lodore Canyon.
 Wild Yoga is an alignment of Earth and soul, an immersion in sacred ceremony and deep listening.
 Through a variety of modalities, participants will open their sensory body, explore their dreams, and listen deeply.
-They will engage in ceremony, council, creative movement, conversations with the more-than-human world, and soul poetry.
+They will engage in ceremony, council, creative movement, and soul poetry.